 Subheads are critical.
 Ever had to write one?
-Well, over the years, Eric and I have agonized over our share.
+Well, over the years, I've agonized over my share.
 For those who may not know, a subhead is that little, tiny sentence under the title of an article, short story, book or manuscript.
 It's more than the summary sentence and greater than any synopsis.
 Extract the root of a 10,000-word body of writing and distill it down to one pivotal, all-encompassing core phrase, and there's the subhead.
 In fact, every one of those 10,000 words -- every paragraph or sidebar -- is subject to it.
 And above that, it can make the difference between someone reading more or leaving the store.
 Make no mistake, although it's short and sweet, it's powerful and nothing means more to the author than someone being drawn to the story.

 Our lives are subheads in a way.
 I remember as the fitness editor for magazines, my purpose was to help people shape their bodies, but I wanted my words to help shape souls.
 I wanted a different subhead.
 And I'm grateful you're reading it.